 Driving in the British Isles

 For those who have grown up driving on the right side of the road, driving on the other side takes some adjustment.
-Over decades of traveling to parts of the world on business where driving on the left is commonplace, I have opted for experienced drivers to drive me.
+Over decades of traveling to parts of the world where driving on the left is commonplace, I have opted to have experienced drivers take me.
 However, there have been times when the keys fell into my lap or Lolly and I traveled together.
-I have two basic suggestions for left-side driving beginners.
-First, avoid stressful driving situations like heavy traffic, narrow country roads, and roundabouts initially.
+I have two basic suggestions for beginners learning to drive on the left.
+First, avoid stressful driving situations such as heavy traffic, narrow country roads, and roundabouts.
 Second, go slow and give yourself time to get the hang of it.

 Irish Driving Adventure

-After several years away from left-side driving, Lolly and I visited the Republic of Ireland with friends.
-As men will do, once we signed out our rental car at the Dublin airport, Joe (not his real name) and I instinctively took the front seats (as pilot and navigator/co-pilot).
+After several years away from driving on the left, Lolly and I visited the Republic of Ireland with friends.
+As men will do, once we signed out our rental car at Dublin Airport, Joe (not his real name) and I instinctively took the front seats (pilot and co-pilot).
 I was the driver, and Joe was the navigator/co-pilot.
 We made good progress to our first stop once we were out of the airport and through the roundabout situation.
-Unfortunately, the road started to narrow, and simultaneously, the trucks seemed to get larger.
+Unfortunately, the road narrowed, and the trucks seemed to grow larger.

 As one particularly large truck approached us on my right (remember, I am used to them approaching on my left), I scooted the car, I thought, slightly more to the left.
 Suddenly, Joe squealed and jumped toward my side of the front seating area.
-I guess I got a bit too close to the left edge of the road and its associated road signs, hedges, and other impediments.
-If the front had been a bench seat rather than bucket seats with a middle console and gear shift, I think Joe would have ended up in my lap.
+I guess I got a bit too close to the left edge of the road, including the associated road signs, hedges, and other obstacles.
+If the front had been a bench seat rather than bucket seats with a center console and a gearshift, I think Joe would have ended up in my lap.
 So, please try to avoid stressful driving situations in the beginning.
 Go slow to give yourself time to get the hang of left-side driving.

 Driving on European Motorways

-- I think Europe has more toll roads per capita than North America.
-So, be prepared to stop and figure out how much you owe (not always as simple as you might think).
-Also, you might want to check with your rental car company regarding EZ PASS-like options to bypass having to stop and pay the tolls.
+I think Europe has more toll roads per capita than North America.
+So, be prepared to stop and figure out how much you owe (not always as simple as it seems).
+Also, you might want to check with your rental car company about EZPass-like options to avoid having to stop and pay tolls.

 Driving in Modern European Cities

-Urban/modern European roads are similar to North America, with a few well-known exceptions, like Rome and Naples.
-As with traveling anywhere, having a navigator/co-pilot in areas where English is not the language helps with road signs, street signs, etc. This can be even more important if you are facing a different alphabet.
+Urban/modern European roads are similar to those in North America, with a few well-known exceptions, such as in Rome and Naples.
+As with traveling anywhere, having a navigator/co-pilot in areas where English is not the primary language helps with road and street signs.
+This can be even more important if you are facing a different alphabet.
 GPS-powered navigation systems (Google Maps, Apple Maps, Waze, etc.) are a must.

 I suggest you also try your best to learn the basic traffic regulations.
 For example, Lolly and I were in Lausanne, Switzerland, and we quickly discovered, to our surprise, that when pedestrians step off the curb in front of you, regardless of location, you must stop your vehicle and let them cross the street.
 For those of us who have spent time driving in large American cities, this was eye-opening, to say the least.